 The preventive maintenance feature supports the planning of periodic maintenance of both the frequency converter and other technical equipment.
-If the defined date and time of a preventive maintenance are passed, the item is marked red.
+If the defined date and time of preventive maintenance is passed, the item is marked red.

 Illustration 9.2 Preventive Maintenance